danieland2606/Bachelorprojekt/UI/generated/PolicyApi.md

 let body:.PolicyApiGetPolicyListRequest = {
   // number
   customerId: 1,
   // Set<PolicyPropertyNames> | A filter for which properties of Policy should be transmitted.
 If no fields are specified, only id is transmitted.
-Using objectOfInsurance and one or more of its sub properties in the same query is a semantic error. (optional)
+The value  'objectOfInsurance' indicates that the entire ObjectOfInsurance object  should be transmitted.
+Using 'objectOfInsurance' and one or more of its  sub properties in the same query is a semantic error. (optional)
   fields: [
     "startDate",
   ],